“What are you passionate about?”

 Speaking of expertise, the professionals and enthusiasts of topics you’re interested in regularly post videos, add commentary, and inform their followers about everything you need to know.
 If you love getting regular updates and seeing certain topics on your feed, you’re likely developing an interest.
 That interest can easily evolve into something you’re passionate about.

-Join an Organization or Club
+What Organization or Club Can I Join?

 Get together with others and participate in events that are doing things that interest you.
 Whether you’re trying to decide if you really like it after you’ve done a little research, or if you’re looking to be exposed to something different, a club or organization is a great place to start.